Can foreigners open a Chinese bank account in Shenzhen?

 Quick answer

-Prepare more documentation than you think you need, visit a branch that is used to foreign customers, and do not assume that one rejection means every bank will reject you.
+Bring more paperwork than you think you need.
+Pick a branch used to foreign customers.
+One rejection from one branch does not mean every bank will reject you.

 Commonly requested items

-Two branches of the same bank may handle foreigner accounts differently.
-Staff experience, local compliance interpretation, and your documentation can change the outcome.
+Two branches of the same bank often handle foreigner accounts differently.
+Staff experience, how the branch reads compliance rules, and the strength of your paperwork all change the outcome on the day.

 When a local account helps

-For short visits, eligible international cards linked to Alipay or WeChat Pay plus backup cash/cards may be enough.
-Test early.
+For short visits, an international card linked to Alipay or WeChat Pay plus backup cash and a second card is usually enough.
+Test on day one.

 CTA